onecommons/unfurl/docs/runtime.rst

 Environment Variables
 =====================

-You can control the environment variables are available while Unfurl is running by the setting the `environment` directive.
+You can set the environment variables that are available while Unfurl is running in the ``variables`` section when declaring an ``environment``.
-When set in a `context` object it is applied globally or it can be appear in the operation's `implementation` declaration where it will only be applied to that operation.
+These global directives can be overridden when executing an individual operation by by adding an `environment` section to an operation's `implementation` declaration.

-In either case, `environment` makes a copy of the current environment and applied each of its keys in the order they are declared, adding the given key and value as environment variables except keys starting with "+" and "-" will copy or remove the variable from the current into environment
+In either case, the directives makes a copy of the current environment and applied each of its keys in the order they are declared, adding the given key and value as environment variables except keys starting with "+" and "-" will copy or remove the variable from the current into environment